Ona·AI & AgentsAgentic orchestrationInfrastructure0-1

 9×

 Teams were losing months to work that was technically simple but logistically cumbersome.
-They often had the fix for a critical vulnerability or a library migration, but distributing that change across many repos remained a manual process.
-This meant chasing down hundreds of individual repo owners, babysitting broken CI pipelines, and managing the rollout in Linear or Jira.
+They had the fix for a critical vulnerability or a library migration, but getting that change across hundreds of repos remained a manual process.
+This meant chasing down individual repo owners, babysitting CI pipelines, and managing the rollout in Linear or Jira.
+The same story played out with dependency bumps, compliance fixes, and security patches.
+Solved problems that were just expensive to ship everywhere.

 The approach